 Spare ribs could probably be considered the red headed step child cut of pork right now.
 I mean, everyone is still going ape shit crazy over bacon and pork belly.
 Pig face is showing up on quite a few restaurant menus along with pig ears (although even my dog has kissed that trend good bye).
 Then there’s your usual cuts of pork like chops (soon to be known as: porterhouse chops, NY chops, ribeye chops or T-bone chops – this is progress?), butt/shoulder, tenderloin and of course ribs.
 But people only go for those tender, fall off the bone, baby back ribs.
 How about if I told you that you can make those less expensive spare ribs just as tender and juicy as those expensive baby back ribs?
+You just have to know how to cook ribs.

 Having spent a few of my college years slinging ribs at Tony Roma’s, I have had more than my fair share of wearing, smelling like and learning about baby back ribs, spare ribs and beef ribs.
 This will probably come as no surprise then when I tell you that it took me about 10 years before I ate another rib, after spending so much time around them.